iParth08/Tower-Defense-Game/README.md

 - **Point System**: Earn points for every kill and use them to deploy more towers.
 - **Health System**: Your village health decreases if orcs reach the end of the path.
 - **Game Over Mechanic**: Lose the game if three orcs make it to the village.

+## 🚀 Beyond Tutorial 🌌

+_Upcoming Features_

+1. A Storyline.
+2. Sound Effects.
+3. More Levels other than Tutorial.
+4. LocalStorage to save game progress.
+5. Multiplayer support.
+6. Scoreboard for top players.
+7. Additional tower types and upgrades.

 ---